 Costs and Recovery Rates in the Dutch Liquidation-Based Bankruptcy System

 We present evidence on the efficiency of the resolution of financial distress in bankruptcy in The Netherlands.
-Direct costs average 16%, firm recovery 37% and bank debt recovery 80%.
-The direct costs are lower in larger firms and in firms with more bank debt.
-Costs increase with the time it takes to sell assets.
-Firm recovery is influenced by asset structure, capital structure and to a lesser extent Dutch legal variables.
-However, the opportunity to continue operations in bankruptcy is chosen by about half the firms and this has a positive effect on recoveries.
+We employ a unique data set based on the files of the trustees and court offices, which includes the characteristics of the firms before and in the bankruptcy procedures, the details of the bankruptcy process and the outcomes.
+This data allows us to measure the costs and recovery rates in the Dutch liquidation-based bankruptcy system, and to investigate the determinants of these costs and recoveries.
+We find that direct costs are on average 16%.
+The costs are lower in larger firms and firms with more bank debt.
+Costs increase with the time it takes to sell assets and the number of disputes the trustee has to deal with.
+The firm recovery rate is on average 37%, while the bank recovers on average 80%.
+The firm recovery rate is influenced by the asset structure and the capital structure.
+Moreover, an opportunity to continue operations in bankruptcy is chosen by about half the firms and this has a positive effect on recoveries.

 Suggested Citation: Suggested Citation